There is a big difference between warranties and service contracts. A warranty

 who keep a close eye on their budgets, service contracts make sense if

-time.
-In such cases the original warranty will expire much sooner, so
+In such cases the original warranty will expire much sooner, so a service

 basic warranties are usually adequate.